-- Any money (cash) held in your account is treated as ‘client money’ as defined by the FCA.
-This means your money is held separately from the firm’s own corporate funds, in bank accounts specially designated as holding client money.
-Money held in these bank accounts is afforded ‘trust status’ which means that in the event of the firm becoming insolvent your money is protected from the firm’s creditors.
+Any money (cash) held in your account is treated as ‘client money’ as defined by the FCA.
+This means your money also has trust status, and is deposited across a range of bank accounts specially designated as holding client money.
+At no point does your cash enter an ii bank account.

-- In the event one of these banks were to fail you would be able to make a compensation claim through the relevant deposit protection scheme.
-For deposits held in the UK this is the FSCS deposit protection scheme and the current compensation limit is £85,000.
-Compensation limits apply per person so any claim for compensation would need to include any deposits you hold directly with the same institution.
+We carry out due diligence on any banks we hold client money with and only place money with institutions which are covered by the FSCS deposit protection scheme.
+Therefore in the event one of those banks failed, something that has never happened in the UK, you would be able to make a compensation claim.
+The FSCS deposit protection scheme and the current compensation limit is £85,000 per bank.
+Compensation limits apply per person, so any claim for compensation would need to include any deposits you hold directly with the same institution.

 We operate robust policies, procedures and controls to ensure our records of your assets are accurate.
 Reconciliations are carried out on a daily basis to ensure the assets being held correspond with your account records.
 These arrangements are subject to regular oversight by the firm’s compliance and risk teams, and further subject to formal review by our external auditors on an annual basis.
 The auditor subsequently reports its assessment of the firm’s compliance with its obligations to the FCA.